marselester/bloom/README.md

 ## Benchmarks

-This Bloom filter implementation certainly has room for improvement, e.g., reduce the number of memory allocations or try to hash in parallel.
+This Bloom filter implementation certainly has room for improvement, e.g., use faster hash function, reduce the number of memory allocations or try to hash in parallel.
 Though the objective here is to keep code simple.

 ```sh
 $ go test -bench=. -benchmem